 - In what state does he or she practice?

-- What do other patients being treated by him or her have to say?
+- Can you read any reviews or comments from former patients?
+What do other patients being treated by him or her have to say?

 - Who is making that decision and how is it being determined?

 - If the decision maker is a dentist or orthodontist not associated with your treatment, who pays for that assessment?

 What are the possible risks (financial, health, etc.) associated with your orthodontic treatment?

 Who can you speak with at the online orthodontic company about your orthodontic treatment?

 What is his or her education, background, qualifications and/or experience with orthodontics?